collector-bank/common-restcontracts/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/1dg9u4px7dle5br6/branch/master?svg=true)](https://ci.appveyor.com/project/HoudiniCollector/common-restcontracts/branch/master)

-Provides a set of interfaces an classes that the Collector Common RestClient and Collector Common RestApi will understand.
+Provides a set of interfaces and classes that the Collector Common RestClient and Collector Common RestApi will understand.

-## Resources identifiers and Contracts
+## Resource identifiers and Contracts

 ### Resource identifier
-First, we need to introduce the concept of 'resource-identifier'.
+First, we need to introduce the concept of 'resource identifier'.
 The resource identifier represents the resource location.
-The resource identifier might contain variables, for instance, the resource might point to a specific resource.
+The resource identifier might contain properties, identifying a resource e.g. by its id.

 The class must implement IResourceIdentifier.